They’re outnumbered, they have no weapons, they’re on a boat, Lauren Tewes could show up at any moment.

 The first time “I was giving her mouth to mouth” has worked since a “Porkys”-style movie

-Shouldn’t The Fat Boys be walking in and saving B.A.’s family fortune right about now?
+Shouldn’t The Fat Boys walk in and save B.A.’s family fortune right about now?

 Murdock later made an appearance on an episode of “The New Scooby-Doo Mysteries” along with the chocolate and strawberry ghosts

 The party begins, and Ghost Murdock knocks out a few henchmen and steals their guns.
-Face is supposed to knock out dudes, too, and he’s got a syringe full of knockout drugs ready, but his blond lady friend spots him and starts kissing him again.
+Face is supposed to knock out dudes, too, and he’s got a syringe full of knockout drugs ready, but his blond lady friend spots him and resumes their earlier kissing session.
 This brings boyfriend Bull back out, and Face has to use the syringe on him just to live through the party.
 The thug Face had been tailing recognizes him with his mask off and tosses him into the ship’s pool, one deck below.